- About us

 By Dr. Kazuyuki Sasaki, Head of Department, Department of Peace and Conflict Studies, Protestant Institute of Arts and Social Sciences, PIASS

-The Hiroshima Peace Institute will hold the HPI Research Forum, co-hosted with Chugoku-Shikoku Branch of the Japan Association for African Studies, as follows:
+The Hiroshima Peace Institute held the HPI Research Forum, co-hosted with Chugoku-Shikoku Branch of the Japan Association for African Studies, as follows:

 “Fostering Young People as Peacebuilders: Learning from Rwanda’s Experience”